VictorBbt/RLRider/README.md

 Now you should be good tu run the project by following the instructions of the ‘*.py*’ files.
 Enjoy!

+## To go further

+Were you to delve further into Deep Reinforcement Learning Algorithms, you cand find notebooks with implementations of **value-based algorithms (DQN, DDQN, DQN PER,...)** [here](https://github.com/VictorBbt/DQN-Pytorch/tree/main), and another with **policy-gradient algorithms (REINFORCE with or without baseline, continuous or discrete, actor critic)** [here](https://github.com/VictorBbt/Policy-Gradient-Methods/tree/main).

 Credits:

 Clément Garancini
 Victor Barberteguy
 Marc-Antoine Oudotte